Welcome to Vaginismus Research Ireland

 A study of the experience of vaginismus and its treatment from the perspective of Irish couples and health care providersWhat is Vaginismus

-Vaginismus occurs when the pelvic floor muscle group involuntarily tighten, making vaginal penetration painful and/or impossible.
+Vaginismus occurs when the pelvic floor muscle group involuntarily tightens, making vaginal penetration painful and/or impossible.

 About Vaginismus Research Ireland

-The Dublin City University study of vaginismus in Ireland seeks to interview Irish couples about their experiences of vaginismus, either past or present, in their relationship.
+The Dublin City University study of vaginismus in Ireland interviewed Irish couples about their experiences of vaginismus, either past or present, in their relationship.
 Vaginismus can be very isolating as it is difficult to talk about the problem to friends or family or sometimes even to doctors and many couples do not know where to turn to for help.

-The research seeks to start a conversation about vaginismus in order to raise public awareness of a condition that is all too common and very treatable but rarely spoken about.
+The research sought to start a conversation about vaginismus in order to raise public awareness of a condition that is all too common and very treatable but rarely spoken about.

 By asking couples to share their stories, it is hoped that there will be greater understanding and sensitivity towards couples who experience vaginismus and also a greater awareness of where to turn to for effective help.